yagmurerten/yagmurerten.github.io/_pages/labguide.md

 ## Meetings & communication

-• Frequency: Weekly or bi‑weekly meetings, with mutually agreed deadlines.
+* Frequency: Weekly or bi‑weekly meetings, with mutually agreed deadlines.
-• Preparation: Please send an agenda at least one day in advance.
+* Preparation: Please send an agenda at least one day in advance.
-• Follow‑up: Share a concise summary of our discussion and the next steps.
+* Follow‑up: Share a concise summary of our discussion and the next steps.
-• Day‑to‑day: Slack (you’ll be added) or email.
+* Day‑to‑day: Slack (you’ll be added) or email.
 I aim to reply within one working day.
-• Feedback: For detailed feedback, notify me ahead of time so I can reserve focused hours.
+* Feedback: For detailed feedback, notify me ahead of time so I can reserve focused hours.

 ## Resources & funding

-You will have access to office space and the high performance computing cluster Hábrók (https://www.rug.nl/society-business/center-for-information-technology/research/services/hpc/habrok?lang=en).
+You will have access to office space and the high performance computing cluster [Hábrók](https://www.rug.nl/society-business/center-for-information-technology/research/services/hpc/habrok?lang=en).
 Limited funds for conference travel are available and allocation will be discussed on a case-by-case basis.

 ## Professional development

 I am happy to support your broader academic and career goals and can:
-• Advise on study trajectories and career planning.
+* Advise on study trajectories and career planning.
-• Review fellowship or grant applications.
+* Review fellowship or grant applications.
-• Write recommendation letters.
+* Write recommendation letters.
-• Involve you in teaching (e.g. TA-ing or guest lectures), outreach, supervision, or side projects—just let me know your interests.
+* Involve you in teaching (e.g. TA-ing or guest lectures), outreach, supervision, or side projects—just let me know your interests.

 ## Work-life balance, well-being, and inclusivity